f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Configuration Backup
 ====================

-You may backup the confd configuration database for the F5OS platform layer via the webUI.
+You may back up the confd configuration database for the F5OS platform layer via the webUI.
 The backups can then be copied off-box using the **File Utilities** webUI option.

 .. image:: images/initial_setup_of_rseries_platform_layer/image28.png
   :align: center